msharmap/MPEA_PAL2/README.md

 Code Developers
 ----------------

-The PAL 2.0 code was developed by Maitreyee Sharma Priyadarshini, Seun Romiluyi, Nihaar Thakkar, Gigi Wang and Jarett Ren.
+The PAL 2.0 closed-loop code was developed by Maitreyee Sharma Priyadarshini and Jarett Ren.

-Contributors can be found [here](https://github.com/ClancyLab/PAL2/graphs/contributors).
+Contributors can be found [here](https://github.com/msharmap/MPEA_PAL2/graphs/contributors).

 <hr>